 I wore my gardening gloves in case I got a splinter in my finger but I must say, it worked very well.

 So for broken glass - grab a slice of bread!

 Tips for safely and effectively cleaning up broken glass.
 Post your ideas.

 This is an easy way to clean up typical messes on kitchen floors.
 To get up all slivers of glass from breaking a glass use a soft piece of bread, just gently press on top of the glass slivers.
 It should get up every little speck.

 To pick up tiny pieces of broken glass, take some tape and roll it into a ball with the sticky side out and dab up the glass and toss away.

 When cleaning up broken glass, sweep up as much as you can, then wipe the area with wet (not quite dripping wet) cotton balls.
 The cotton balls will catch any tiny slivers of glass that the broom can't catch.

 When you break thin glass on hardwood floors you are left with splinters of glass.
 I use duct tape wrapped around my hand the wrong way, and go over the area and it picks up every little sliver of glass.
-It really picks up well and you can turn the tape around on your hand carefully.

 An easy way to pick up small pieces of broken glass without hurting yourself is to just scrunch up several pieces of any type of bread, then use this ball of bread to pick up the pieces of glass, by pressing the bread into the glass.
-This is especially important for those of you taking blood thinners!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.